gnolang/gno/docs/getting-started/playground/start.md

 The Gno Playground is a web editor and sandbox that enables developers to interactively work with the Gno language.
 It makes coding, testing, and deploying simple with its diverse set of tools and features.
-Users can share code, run tests, and deploy projects to Gno.land networks, enhancing making it the perfect tool to get started with Gno development.
+Users can share code, run tests, and deploy projects to Gno.land networks, making it the perfect tool to get started with Gno development.

 ## Prerequisites